Jax's Gift

 A Leader's Challenge

-All leaders are anointed and appointed by God, there is no authority except that which God has established (Romans 13:1) and a leader's mantle is to serve both God and man, leading by example and faith and brining glory to God.
+All leaders are anointed and appointed by God, there is no authority except that which God has established (Romans 13:1) and a leader's mantle is to serve both God and man, leading by example, walking in faith and bringing glory to God.

-As servants of Christ, we are to develop our character to model him, and when the going gets tough, we are to raise our faith, because He who is in us, is stronger than he who is in the world.
+As servants, we are to develop our character to model Jesus, and when the going gets tough, we are to raise our faith, because He who is in us, is stronger than he who is in the world.
 (1 John 4:4)

 Above all else, we must guard our heart, for everything we do flows from it.
 (Proverbs 4:23)